qwhxm/1.5-column-cv/README.md

 # Licence

-Resources from the above-mentioned projects are licensed under the terms of their respective licences, the rest of the repository under the MIT licence.
+Resources from the projects listed above are licensed under the terms of their respective licences, the rest of the repository under the MIT licence.